Sections in this article:

 Benefits

 One of the most significant benefits of being a solo founder is that there won’t be any disagreements about decisions.
-According to Harvard Business School Professor Noam Wasserman, 65% of startups fail because of conflict between co-founders.
+According to Harvard Business School Professor Noam Wasserman, 65% of start-ups fail because of conflict between co-founders.

-It’s also much faster for a solo founder startup to make decisions and to take effective action.
+It’s also much faster for a solo founder start-up to make decisions and to take effective action.

 Also, with a business founded by one person, there’s no compromise on vision or implementation.